telerik/blazor-docs/components/form/formitems/overview.md

 ---
-title: Overview
+title: FormItems Overview
-page_title: Form Overview
+page_title: Overview - FromItems
-description: Overview of the Form for Blazor.
+description: Overview of the FormItems.
-slug: form-overview
+slug: form-formitems
-tags: telerik,blazor,form,edit,form
+tags: telerik,blazor,form,edit,formitems
 published: True
 position: 0
 ---

 # Form Overview

-The Form component for Blazor allows you to generate and manage forms.
-You can customize the form through various parameters, achieve the desired layout by using the default editor or add custom, set the orientation and display those editors in groups and columns.

->note The Form component is based on the underlying implementation and core properties of the <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank">CSS Grid Layout</a> so we recommend that you get familiar with the concept first.
+You can customize the [default editors]({%slug form-overview%}#automatic-generation-of-fields) by using instances of the `FormItem` tag.
+Those instances should be in the `FormItems` collection.

+The `FormItem` tag exposes the following parameters which you can use to achieve the desired UI:

+* `LabelText` - `string` - defines the label for the associated editor.
+This parameter provides more compact syntax for the `<label for="myEditorId">` HTML tag.

+* `Hint` - `string` - defines a hint for the user on the place of the validation message.
+If a validation error occurs the hint will be replaced by the according validation message.

+* `Field` - `string` - the name of the field in the model that the editor will render for as a string (case-sensitive).
+You can set its as a plain string (Field="SomeField") or to have .NET extract the field name from the model for flat models (Field=@nameof(MyModelClass.SomeFIeld)).

+* `FieldType` - `string` - the data type of the `Field`.
+This parameter should be provided if the type of the property in the model can not be extracted using reflection.

+* `ColSpan` - `int` - defines the `colspan` attribute.

 #### To use the Telerik Form for Blazor: